Performance Coaching: How To Become A Performance Coach

 a) Become a solution miner:

-People usually get stuck at solving problems.
-It is either the weight of their past failures that stop them from coming up with solutions or it is their lack of self-belief or it is their tendency of leaving tough things for higher ups or those who they feel are more “qualified” to handle things like these.
+People usually get stuck when solving problems.
+It is either the weight of their past failures that stops them from coming up with solutions, their lack of self-belief, or their tendency to leave tough things for higher-ups or those who they feel are more “qualified” to handle things like these.

 b) Have a more fruitful professional life: